 As the first class in the discipline, this class addresses the fundamentals of sound programming and explores the methodologies of program design, testing, and implementation with an emphasis on the creation of effective and efficient programs to solve business problems.
+C++ will be used as the programming language for this course.
 This course has a required laboratory.
-Prerequisite: MIS 220.
-Fall.
+Prerequisite: MIS 210 or MIS 220.
+Fall, alternate years.